bcicen/slackcat/README.md

 --- | ---
---tee, -t | Print stdin to screen before posting --stream, -s | Stream messages to Slack continuously instead of uploading a single snippet --noop | Skip posting file to Slack.
+--tee, -t | Print stdin to screen before posting --stream, -s | Stream messages to Slack continuously instead of uploading a single snippet --plain, -p | When streaming, write messages as plain text instead of code blocks --noop | Skip posting file to Slack.
 Useful for testing --configure | Configure Slackcat via oauth
 --channel, -c | Slack channel, group, or user to post to